 Please check our website @ www.DavenportSchoolofYoga.com for class times.

 Read customer feedback: Read the reviews and ratings to understand the business's reputation and reliability.
-Check Contact Details: Double-check the contact details such as phone numbers and email addresses.
-Check the official website for more details.
-Verify Location: Double-check the business location using the Google map provided.
+Confirm Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
+Visit the business's official website if available.
+Check Business Address: Confirm the location using the provided Google map.

-Operating Hours: Check the business's operating hours to make sure they are open when you call.
-Be aware of any holidays or special closures.
-Secondary Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.
+Working Hours: Check the business's operating hours to make sure they are open when you call.
+Note any holidays or special closure days.
+Other Contact Options: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.

-Avoid Sharing Sensitive Information: Keep sensitive information like social security numbers, credit card details, and passwords private.
-Check Representative's Identity: Make sure the representative is legitimate.
+Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
+Check Representative's Identity: Verify the identity of the person you are talking to.
 Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider understanding local $stateName state laws.
-It is also advisable to consult an accredited privacy law advisor to ensure conformity and to preserve your rights and interests.
-You can find more information here by finding an accredited privacy counsel.
+Before proceeding with any legal matters, consider researching local $stateName state laws.
+It is also advisable to get advice from a certified privacy legal expert to ensure compliance and to safeguard your rights and interests.
+You can find more information here by searching for a certified attorney specializing in privacy laws.